Step 1: Set a realistic budget

 Onsite visits to apartments will help you spot holes, cracks or leaks in windows, doors and walls that will have to be fixed before you move in.
 Also keep an eye out for annoying bugs, pests and mold, and walk away if these problems are out of control.

-Prepare to wear a mask while visiting any property, and ask the landlord or building manager these need-to-know details:
+Come prepared to ask the landlord or building manager these need-to-know details:

-- On what day of the month is rent due?
+- What day of the month is rent due?

 - Do you require a security deposit, last month's rent, or both?